-My name is Valerie Trojman and I am beyond excited to be back as your Head of Programming (or HOP as we like to call it).
-This is my 4th summer as a staff at CKB and 9th summer in the CYJ system.
-I am currently finishing my fourth year in Software Engineering at Western University and can think of no better way to spend my last summer before entering the real world then at CKB.
-Between the two types of programming that consume my life, computer programming and camp programming, I can definitely say that camp programming is my favourite, and is why I am so excited to be working as HOP again this summer.
-Get pumped for an amazing summer filled with programs that will blow your socks off (which is why we always say to bring an extra sock to programs!).
-If I’m not running around camp getting ready for evening program, you can often find me in the lake asleep on a floaty or chilling on Kinneret Hill.
-Summer ’17 is truly going to be the BSE and I hope you are all as excited as I am!!
+My name is Valerie Trojman and I am beyond excited to be back as your Head of Programming (or HOP as I like to call it).
+This is my 3rd summer as HOP and 10th summer in the CYJ system.
+I recently completed my undergraduate degree in software engineering, and now spend my time working and volunteering.
+Get pumped for an amazing summer filled with programs that will blow your socks off (which is why we always say to bring an extra sock to programs)!
+If I’m not running around camp getting ready for evening program, you can often find me in the lake asleep on a floaty, or chilling on Kinneret Hill.
+Summer ’18 is truly going to be the BSE and I hope you are all as excited as I am!!

 LIT Unit Head: